 - Deposits to your account are free if done electronically.
-The standard Serve card features a fee for cash deposits, but the FREE Reloads card offers over 45,000 locations for fee-free deposits.
+The standard card features a fee for cash deposits, but the FREE Reloads card offers over 45,000 locations for fee-free deposits.

-The Serve card comes in three varieties.
+The Amex Serve card comes in three varieties.

-Mobile deposits: Mobile check deposits to your Serve account typically require a ten-day wait before you can access the funds.
+Mobile check deposits to your Serve account typically require a ten-day wait before you can access the funds.
 Most banks make funds available faster than that, and you may experience problems if you don’t keep extra cash on hand.
 Amex will expedite check deposits—with potential same-day availability—for a fee.